Oriyans-sunset/Mood-Music/README.md

-# 🎵 Mood Music
+# 🎵 MoodMusic

-Mood Music is a beautifully simple iOS app that recommends songs based on how you're feeling.
+MoodMusic is a beautifully simple iOS app that recommends songs based on how you're feeling.
 Tap your mood, get a vibe — it’s that easy.

 ![screenshot](Assets/screenshot.png) <!-- Replace with your actual screenshot path -->